-The Equality Act 2010 provides people with legal redress if they experience direct or indirect discrimination in the workplace and in wider society; there is guidance explaining what duties arise for local authorities from the Act 66.
-The Equality Act applies to employment, the provision of goods, facilities, and services and contains important provisions concerning authority decision-making and how these should aim to 'reduce the inequalities of outcome which result from socio-economic disadvantage'.
+The Equality Act 2010 provides people with legal redress if they experience direct or indirect discrimination in the workplace and in wider society.
+The Equality and Human Rights Commission has produced guidance74 on the requirements of the 2010 Act.
+The Equality Act applies to employment, the provision of goods, facilities. and services and contains important provisions concerning authority decision-making and how these should aim to 'reduce the inequalities of outcome which result from socio-economic disadvantage'.